Bearded Dragon Equipment You’ll Need To Keep Your Dragon Happy, Healthy And SafeAbout 10 min reading time

 In order to actually operate the UVB lamp you’ll need a specialist controller which provides the right current AND fixture types for the size of tube you have purchased.
 This is an annoyingly specific topic.
 The key information though is to make sure that you make a note of the wattage of the lamp you’re going to be using and the fitting size.
 Then find a controller that matches.

 In our case, we have a 30W 36 inch T8 UVB lamp.
 So we need a T8, 30W controller.
-The link to this controller is shown to the left by clicking the picture.
+The link to this controller is shown below by clicking the picture.
 Do bear in mind that’s the specific one for us and yours may be different.
 Nevertheless, clicking the picture will get you to the right section of Amazon.
 From there you can browse around for the right one for your needs.

 If you’re in the USA (or rest of the world) clicking the picture will take you to Amazon.com and a different product.
 We can’t say we’ve used the Carolina Custom Cages UVB attachment.
 It looks like it would perform admirably for most American setups.